Course And Relations

 The medial terminal branch runs forwards and finishes by supplying the skin of the adjacent sides of big and 2nd toes (first interdigital cleft) and the first dorsal interosseous muscle.

-- Cutaneous branch provides the skin of the very first interdigital cleft.
+- Cutaneous branch supply the skin of the very first interdigital cleft.